 Later that evening, I walked to Plaza 9 de Julio (9th of July Square) which is Salta’s main square and location of the Salta Cathedral.
 I was completely bowled over.
 Before my arrival in Salta, I had some reservations about spending six nights there so I booked three and left the other three nights open.
 After that first evening, I was convinced that Salta was worth visiting!

 As I walked around the colourful, floodlit square with its stately colonial buildings, tall swaying palms, absolutely gorgeous pink cathedral and buzzing terraces, I knew it: I could easily spend six nights here!
 I chose a small restaurant at the main square to have dinner.
 A Danish couple sat next to me and we started talking….. and didn’t stop till it was way past 2am!!

 I spent the next few days just walking around the city centre.
 I felt totally exhausted after my high-altitude desert adventures so I decided to take it easy for a few days.
 Salta is a great place to chill but there’s lots to see too.
 All the highlights are within walking distance and a shady terrace is never far away.
 It’s a relatively small city (about 0.5 million inhabitants) but it’s very lively.
 There are many shops, museums, good restaurants and lovely churches to visit plus the people are very friendly.

-I visited the cathedral and the equally gorgeous San Francisco church, and the Museum of Anthropology which had several Incan mummies on display (fascinating stuff); walked around the main square a dozen times and checked out every one of its terraces(!); strolled up and down the city’s grid streets; took the cable-car up to the San Bernardo Hill where I had a great view of the city; and I slept a lot!
+I visited the Salta Cathedral and the equally gorgeous San Francisco church, and the Museum of Anthropology which had several Incan mummies on display (fascinating stuff); walked around the main square a dozen times and checked out every one of its terraces(!); strolled up and down the city’s grid streets; took the cable-car up to the San Bernardo Hill where I had a great view of the city; and I slept a lot!

 The food is ok, though there’s one charming restaurant I really like called El Solar del Convento which has fantastic Bife de Lomos (sirloins).
 I went there several times and the waiters were very generous with glasses of complimentary bubbles – needless to say, we became best friends very soon. 🙂